Casino War

 Casino War is a proprietary casino table game based on the game of War.
 It is distributed by Shuffle Master, a division of Scientific Games.
-The game is one of the most easily understood casino card games.

 Game play

 The game is normally played with six standard 52 card decks.
 The cards are ranked in the same way that cards in poker games are ranked, with aces being the highest cards.

 One card each is dealt to a dealer and to a player.
 If the player's card is higher, they win the wager they bet.
 However, if the dealer's card is higher, the player loses their bet.

 A tie occurs when the dealer and the player each have cards of the same rank.
 In a tie situation, the player has two options: